ziwenkk/ziwen.github.io/content/project/reading/index.md

     </a>
     <details style="margin-top: 0.5em;">
     <summary>👉 Show comment</summary>
-      When the fate of a nation is not in the hands of its people, it inevitably means the tragedy of life.
-Hang in there, friends of Latin America.<br>
+      When the fate of a nation is not in the hands of its people, it inevitably means the tragedy of life. <br>
       Score: 🍔🍔🍔
     </details>
     </figcaption>